marijnh/Eloquent-JavaScript/11_async.md

 The `defineRequestType` function defines a new type of request.
 The example adds support for `"note"` requests, which just send a note to a given nest.
 Our implementation just calls `console.log` so that we can verify that the request arrived.
-The `name` binding holds the name of this nest.
+The `name` property holds the name of the nest.

 {{index "asynchronous programming"}}